TedHusted/awake/awake.md/awake.md

 “I’m in the kitchen, Wangjanim.”

 Walking past a work station and refrigerator, the worker steps into the kitchen nook.
 Speaking quickly, he says, “The plant received ten new JuJa machines today.
-That means twelve more spots will go into the plant’s retirement lottery next week.”
+That means twelve more spots will go into the plant’s full-income retirement lottery next week.”

 Surrounded by black countertops, his spouse turns around.
-“That's really excellent!
+“Twelve more?
+So soon?
+That's really excellent!
 If you win, we can play pickle ball together during the week.”

 “I’d like that too, Yeobo.
 I’m still amazed at the flexility of the JuJa machines.
 The nanoparticle construction lets the bots transform into whatever device is needed.
 The machine intelligence is just as adaptive.
 It’s not SI but it’s close and supremely effective.”